• Apply now

 It will provide you with a knowledge and understanding of the core areas of mineral processing and extractive metallurgy.

-What jobs can the Graduate Diploma in Metallurgy lead to?
+What jobs can the Metallurgy course lead to?

 Graduates can obtain employment in the extractive metallurgy sector of mining and chemical companies, or further their careers within the minerals industry.